jneidel/jneidel.com/content/essay/coupons/index.md

 of life.

 Back to the coupons.
-What are the programming you on?
+What are they programming you on?
 Poor people mindset.

 You are posing to your brain the question: